Anticonceptivos para mujer

 Best Female Contraceptive

-It's a good idea to discuss contraceptives with your health care provider.
+It's a good idea to discuss over the counter contraceptives with your health care provider.
 He or she can help you weigh your options and choose the contraceptive that will be the most effective and convenient for you.
+Some of the most popular forms of female contraceptives are the birth control sponge, Plan B One Step, Aftera, and spermicide gels and films.
 No matter what type of female contraceptive you choose, it's important that you take the time to read the directions and follow them carefully, products work most efficiently when used correctly.
 Also be sure to read the instructions for proper storage and to take note of any expiration dates that appear on the packaging.